kazuotani14/BubblesRenderer/README.md

 * Make my own clang-format file
   * references should be attached to type
   * support c++17 (i.e. `std::vector<std::shared_ptr<Hittable> >` shouldn't have a space)

+* prove derivation of refraction ray in 10.2